JQZ-Brown/CS2952G-Team-4/README.md

 ## Paper List

+I think the literatur ecan be divided into three parts: What about each of us work on one part

 ### GAN and its variations
 [1] Goodfellow, Ian, et al. "Generative adversarial nets."
 Advances in neural information processing systems.
 2014.

 [2] Wang, Xintao, et al. "Esrgan: Enhanced super-resolution generative adversarial networks."
 Proceedings of the European Conference on Computer Vision (ECCV).
 2018.

 **Paper [2] has a detailed literature review in the "Related Work" section.
-I recommend you refer to it for more knowledge about super resolution GAN.**
+I recommend you refer to it for more knowledge about super-resolution GAN.**

 ### Deep learning models used for enhancing the Hi-C resolution
 [3] Li, Zhilan, and Zhiming Dai.
 "SRHiC: A Deep Learning Model to Enhance the Resolution of Hi-C Data."
 Frontiers in Genetics 11 (2020): 353.